 The basic structure of Alabama's teacher defined benefit (DB) pension is similar to that of other states.
-Unlike other types of retirement plans, a teacher’s contributions and those made on his or her behalf by the state or school district do not determine the value of his or her pension at retirement.
+Unlike other types of retirement plans, a teacher’s contributions and those made on their behalf by their employer do not determine the value of their pension at retirement.
 Although those contributions are invested in the market, and often managed by private equity and hedge funds, a teacher’s pension wealth is not derived from the returns on those investments.
-Instead, it is determined by a formula based on his or her years of experience and final salary.
+Instead, it is determined by a formula based on their years of experience and final salary.

 Finally, most states, including Alabama, have adopted multiple benefit tiers for teachers depending on when they were hired.
 Alabama's member handbook can be found here.